SEM Analysis of Vaporized Hydrogen Peroxide Biological Indicators

-There is a perception by some in the industry that the performance of a vapor phase hydrogen peroxide (VPHP) biological indicator (BI) can be predicted based solely on its appearance under a Scanning Electron Microscope (SEM).
+There is a perception by some in the industry that the performance of a vaporized hydrogen peroxide (VH2O2) biological indicator (BI) can be predicted based solely on its appearance under a Scanning Electron Microscope (SEM).
 In fact, some companies are leaning toward using this subjective test as a primary factor in their incoming inspection.
-This addition of Spore News will discuss the limitation of such an approach.
+This edition of Spore News will discuss the limitations of such an approach.

-It is safe to say that the ideal BI would consist of a perfect monolayer of spores deposited on a uniform, flaw-free surface, completely void of contaminating materials.
-An ideal BI Lot would then consist of hundreds or thousands of these BIs, which would all die in unison when subjected to a VPHP treatment.
-Of course this is not possible and no one is suggesting that it is.
+There is little argument that the ideal BI would consist of a perfect monolayer of spores deposited on a uniform, flaw-free surface, completely void of contaminating materials.
+An ideal BI Lot would then consist of hundreds or thousands of these BIs, which would all die in unison when subjected to a VH2O2 treatment.
+Of course, this is not possible, and no one is suggesting that it is.

-Years of data collection in the industry have demonstrated that ‘‘hyper resistant” BIs will exist at some level in every BI lot.
+Years of data collection in the industry have demonstrated that “hyper resistant” BIs will exist at some level in every BI lot.
 Using SEM analysis to gauge this level would be a monumental task.
-To thoroughly examine just one disc could easily take 1 hour, but the larger issue would be to identify the cause of the hyper resistance…and in most cases this would purely be a subjective judgment call.
+To thoroughly examine just one disc could easily take one hour, but the larger issue would be to identify the cause of the hyper resistance…and in most cases, this would purely be a subjective judgment call.

 While SEM images are interesting and provide amazing detail, it is unreasonable to accept or reject a BI lot based solely on this subjective analysis.
 The best method to screen a BI lot is to evaluate its performance in a test isolator that operates under the same parameters as the production isolator.
-In doing this, the BI in its entirety is evaluated and not just one particular aspect.
+In doing this, the BI in its entirety is evaluated and not just one particular aspect of the BI.